HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

-- Demonstrate the ReverseBuy.offer and PrivacyAssured ConCept(s)
+- Demonstrate to Consumers, the ReverseBuy.offer and PrivacyAssured ConCept(s)
   - start with MyData (prepare to frontRun MetaData)
     - Wealth ( Real estate < GIS < Latitude Longitude )
       - ...